unauthparadox/ArcCreate/README.md

 6. Restart ArcCreate.
 7. Done.

-## Poniżej znajduje się oryginalna zawartość pliku z repozytorium Arcthesia. | The following is the original contents of the file from the Arcthesia repository.
+## Poniżej znajduje się oryginalna zawartość README z repozytorium Arcthesia. | The following is the original contents of the README from the Arcthesia repository.

 # ArcCreate